 Children ages 14 months up to age 3 who have established independent walking may begin their Montessori experience in our Infant Community.

-The Primary Program is a three to four year program and the optimal time to enter is at 3 years of age or a little before.
+The Primary Program is a three to four year program.
+The optimal time to enter is at 3 years of age or a little before.
 Children remain in Primary through the age of six.
 Admitting children at the first year of the Primary cycle is optimal for their growth and development and will help ensure readiness for the next level.
-In following this procedure we are able to maintain the integrity of the classroom and offer all students a quality Montessori educational environment.
+In following this procedure, we are able to maintain the integrity of the classroom and offer all students a quality Montessori educational environment.

 Elementary (Grades 1 - 6)

 We require the most recent progress reports, report cards and achievement test scores.
 These must be submitted to the Admissions Office with the application.
-A confidential teacher-recommendation form, obtained from the Admission Office and signed by the parent will be sent to the child's present school.
-A visit will be scheduled for the student and an informal assessment will be made of the child.
+A confidential teacher-recommendation form will be obtained as part of the online application.

-The admissions procedure begins with a mandatory school tour and classroom observation by prospective parents.
+The admissions process begins with a mandatory school tour and classroom observation by prospective parents.
 Please see Admissions Procedures for further details.